Get stories and expert advice on all things related to college and parenting.

 Amidst all these developments, schools have struggled to control vaping.
 Schools have their work cut out for them but we do at home as well.
 Families have an important role to play by talking with their kids about the dangers of vaping nicotine and THC (marijuana) products.

 Here is information to help fill in some gaps in your knowledge so you can have informed conversations with your children, teens and college-aged students.

-E-cigarettes, commonly known as “vapes,” are battery-powered devices that heat a liquid to a boiling point into an aerosol used by the inhaler.
+E-cigarettes or “vapes” are battery-powered devices that heat a liquid to a boiling point into an aerosol used by the inhaler.
 The liquid usually has nicotine, which comes from tobacco; flavoring (like cotton candy, fruity cereal, chocolate, or bubble gum); and other additives.

 Bright colored vape pens are easily mistaken for writing utensils — hiding in plain sight.

 Popular vape “tricks” teens enjoy include blowing smoke into an “O” shape and exhaling smoke through the nose.
-Social media sites like Instagram and Snapchat are platforms for online vape-trick competitions and publicizing electronic cigarette use, such as Juuling at school.
+Social media sites like Instagram and Snapchat are platforms for online vape-trick competitions and publicizing electronic cigarette use, such as juuling at school.

 The nicotine contained in many e-cigarettes is not only highly addictive but also places youth health at risk.
 Because the brain is not fully developed until about the age of 25, exposure to nicotine can cause lasting cognitive and behavioral impairments, such as disrupted development of attention, learning challenges and increased susceptibility to addiction — including addiction to other substances.